Definition of a St. Olaf Credit and Course Load

 For purposes of financial aid and billing, full-time status is defined as 3.0 St. Olaf credits (the equivalent of at least 12 semester or 16.5 quarter credits); three-quarter time: at least 2.25 St. Olaf credits; half time: at least 1.5 St. Olaf credits; less than half-time status: fewer than 1.5 St. Olaf credits.
 See "Financial Aid Program" for further information relevant to federal and state grants.

-St. Olaf courses have levels designated by course numbers in this catalog and in the class and lab schedules as level I, II, and III.
+St. Olaf courses have levels designated by course numbers in this catalog and in the class and lab schedule as level I, II, and III.

 Level I courses, numbered 100 through 199, are for the most part introductory to a field or discipline.
 They exert a demand for only such depth of study, student responsibility, and independence commensurate with initial work at the college level.